Roosevelt Jazz Auditions for 2023-24 placements

 WHO

-Once placed in a group, you will be expected to attend rehearsals and performances.
-We will try to place all qualified applicants, but we will also be keeping the size of our bands small in order to provide the best experience for all participants.
+We will try to place all qualified applicants, but we also keep the size of our bands small in order to provide the best experience for all participants.
+In 2023-2024 we had four instrumental jazz bands and didn’t turn away any eligible applicant.

 WHAT